 A Bold Accent Wall

 This coral bedroom from Thistlewood Farms is the perfect mix of sophisticated and fun.
 Adding an accent wall to your bedroom is an easy way to create a focal point and establish a cohesive color palette.
-Try adding a coral accent wall to a guest room, a kid's bedroom, or even your master for a happy pop of color.Continue to 3 of 18 below.
+Try adding a coral accent wall to a guest room, a kid's bedroom, or even your primary bedroom for a happy pop of color.Continue to 3 of 18 below.

 03 of 18